 If you find woodlice in upstairs rooms it can be a sign your guttering needs cleaning out as this is a favourite haunt and breeding ground.

-Seal around any pipe work entering the home and gaps between floors and skirting you can do this with a decorators caulk.
+Seal around any pipe work entering the home, holes and gaps between floors and skirting boards you can do this with a decorators caulk.

 If you live in an old property and have a rising damp problem this will certainly attract woodlice.
 They can get behind any lifting wallpaper and feed of any mould that occurs.